Logo of North East Museums

 The reconstructed West Gate has three floors.
 There is a single step up into the ground floor of one of the Gate towers.
 The next two floors are accessed by a steep, narrow wooden staircase inside.
 Regrettably, there is no wheelchair access inside the reconstruction but video views and images of the interior are available in the Commanding Officer’s House.

 The Barrack Block is accessed along a flat gravel path and all on ground level.
 Viewing of the barrack rooms is accessible from the doorways.
-Some of the rooms can be entered but the ground within is uneven and the lighting levels are low.
+This is an accurate reconstruction of a Roman Barrack and many of the rooms are small, the ground within is uneven and the lighting levels are low.

 TimeQuest is accessed via a small set of steps but there is a flat access route if needed.
 Please speak to a member of staff for guidance.
 Inside TimeQuest there is a short section of steps leading to the interactive excavation area.